smartoptics/sosnmp/docs/source/upgrade.rst

 .. toctree::
    :maxdepth: 2

-This article provides information on how to upgrade to the latest 6.0 release from earlier releases such as 4.x and 5.x.
+This article provides information on how to upgrade to the latest 6.x releases from old releases such as 4.x and 5.x.

 Issues in 4.x Releases
 ----------------------

-The old releases were finished before 2020 by Ilya Etingof and wasn't well maintained since 2019.
+The old releases were finished before 2020 by Ilya Etingof and wasn't well maintained after 2019.
 While Ilya kept the project alive, the project was not living up to its potential nor following the best practices of the modern software development,